ORTHOFIX MEDICAL SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
-04, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 21, 2024 to file lead plaintiff applications in a securities class action lawsuit against Orthofix Medical, Inc. (NasdaqGS: OFIX), if they purchased the Company's shares between October 11, 2022, and September 12, 2023, inclusive (the“Class Period”).
+NEW ORLEANS, Sept.
+6, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 21, 2024 to file lead plaintiff applications in a securities class action lawsuit against Orthofix Medical, Inc. (NasdaqGS: OFIX), if they purchased the Company's shares between October 11, 2022, and September 12, 2023, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Eastern District of Texas.

 Get Help